eafflu/runtime/README.md

 You will need to decide on a general *theme* for the game.
 What kind of world is Halle in?
 Is she in space, in a factory, on the streets of New Orleans?

 What are the *game mechanics*?
 What are the goals and what are the challenges?
-What might halle encounter as the game progresses?
+What might Halle encounter as the game progresses?
 Are there points or a score?
 How does the game end?

 Finally, come up with a good *name* for your game.
 Having a great name for a project is an important step, but don't worry, you can always change it later.

 # Step 3 - Adding The Heads-Up Display

-Most games display *status information* like the current score or number of lives remaining overlayed with the running game at either the top or bottom of the screen.
+Most games display *status information* like the current score or number of lives remaining overlaid with the running game at either the top or bottom of the screen.
 We call this a "Heads-Up Display" and we've already written one for you in `js/view/hud.js`

-To include it you will want to add the following script to `index.html` in the `<head>` element underneat the commment that says `<!-- add any additional scripts here -->`
+To include it you will want to add the following script to `index.html` in the `<head>` element underneath the commment that says `<!-- add any additional scripts here -->`

     <script src="js/view/hud.js"></script>